 Exclusive Offers & Latest News

-They were rescued by a navy helicopter about an hour later and the navy immediately removed everything that could be saved from the wreck.
+A navy helicopter rescued them about an hour later and the navy immediately removed everything that could be saved from the wreck.
 In fact, the local farmers had seen the plane go down and immediately jumped in their (albeit very slow) tractor to see what was going on.
-When they arrived the crew had been flown out and demolition was already under way.
+When they arrived, demolition was already under way.
 The farmers used the wreck to store driftwood for some years and allowed their friends to use it for target practice – it has a few very noticeable bullet wounds.
 As Iceland gained international attention as a destination, so did the plane.

 The DC-3/117 plane is located about 2.5 miles (four kilometers) away from the main road.
 While the distance is walkable there are also special shuttles and tours that can take you there in comfort.